ludwig-v/wireless-carplay-dongle-reverse-engineering/Flash_Dump/Tools/README.md

 Follow the development guide to install jefferson via poetry (mandatory, patch needed later): https://github.com/onekey-sec/jefferson/

+You can also use my patched fork : https://github.com/ludwig-v/jefferson_carlinkit

 **Problem ?
 Custom JFFS2 implementation has been made by Carlinkit**, they use custom compression algorithm 0x1**6** inside some inodes of the filesystem which is based on Zlib (JFFS2_COMPR_ZLIB = 0x0**6**) but non standard.

 **After poking around for hours** I finally understood that they deliberately created this custom method to break files extraction from conventional tools (like *jefferson*) and **they probably did this using a single line of code**.